themichaelbender/demos/blogs/get-command.md

     profile.
 A separate IPsec rule must exist to perform the authentication.

 ```
 This handy parameter provides you examples, usually listed from simple to more complex, of how to work with the command.
-Often times you'll find a command that does some or all of the things you want.
+Often times, you'll find a command that does some or all of the things you want.
 I like to copy the command from the help and use it as a base as I work through a command's usage.

-Let's say example 1 that sets the remote IP address on a rule is what you want, but your not sure how to use the -remoteaddress parameter.
+Let's say example 1 that sets the remote IP address on a rule is what you want, but your not sure how to use the `-remoteaddress` parameter.
 For this, there are a couple of options.

-First, you can run get-help <command> -Full to see all of the help content including detailed information on parameters.
+First, you can run `Get-Help <command> -Full` to see all of the help content including detailed information on parameters.
 This will produce a ton of information in the console so try using help, a shortcut for get-help, instead.
-It still runs help but it adds the *| more* functionality of paging each screen.
+It still runs help but it adds the `more` functionality of paging each screen.
 This is great to use when you want all of the help information to review.

 ```
 PS C:\Users\mibender> help Set-NetFirewallRule -Full